ckan/ckan/doc/contributing/cli.rst

 Most common CKAN administration tasks can be carried out from the command line on the server that CKAN is installed on, using the ``ckan`` command.

-If you have trouble running paster commands, see `Troubleshooting ckan Commands`_ below.
+If you have trouble running ckan commands, see `Troubleshooting ckan Commands`_ below.

 .. note::